<<< Home cockpit - Planning and building

-Note: If you are going to start building your cockpit for the first time you should remember that it could be a very complex and long process, especially if you make a wrong decision choosing one of the "heavy metal" planes with tons of complex systems, controls and custom data.
+- If you are going to start building your cockpit for the first time, you should understand that this can be a very complicated and lengthy process, especially if you've made a likely wrong decision choosing one of the heavy aircraft with lots of complex systems.

-You need to know much about many aviation-related things, and preferably you should have various technical skills, at least some craftmanship ability and basic experience in wiring and soldering.
+- You need to have knowledge of many aviation-related things, and preferably you should have various technical skills, at least some craftmanship ability and basic experience in wiring and soldering.

 Then, you can start configuring your controls and outputs.
 Open SimVim configurator, find a parameter that you think is the most appropriate for the selected control, display or annunciator, and assign it to the direct input pin, multiplexer input or output pin acccording to your connection diagram.

-SimVim Interface architecture allows you to have only one master controller board, plus input extension breackout boards, additional slave servo and stepper controller boards (Arduino Uno, Nano, Mini).
-Also the key-matrix input slave board is planned.
-For all input extensions, output (7-segment displays) extension and LCD/OLED one common 4-wire address bus is used.
+SimVim Interface architecture allows you to have only one master controller board, many input extension breackout boards and additional slave boards (Uno, Nano, Mini used as servo, stepper LCD, key-matrix controllers).
+For all input extensions and output (7-segment displays) extension one common 4-wire address bus is used.